chrisosaurus/plot/docs/r7rs-small-compliance.md

 6.4 Pairs and lists
     pairs and lists are implemented,
-    pair and list literals are pending implementation.
+    pair and list literals are pending implementation. pair and list equality is currently not implemented (eq family will throw a plot_runtime_error).

     implemented procedures from this section:
         `pair?`